Fairlawn Mansion

 Fairlawn Mansion is a 4-story, 42 room Victorian House in Superior, Wisconsin.
 The mansion was built as a residence for former three-time mayor of Superior and lumber baron, Martin Pattison and his family.
-The residence, which was completed in 1891, cost over $150,000, the equivalent of $3 million now.
+The residence, which was completed in 1891, cost over $150,000, the equivalent of $5 million now.
+It is said by Grace Pattinson, the matron of the home that with the additional furnishings, it cost $250,000 about $8 million today.
 Pattison and his family lived in the residence until 1918, after which, it became used as a Children's Home from 1920 to 1962.
 The building's floors were completely restored, and since the 1990s, the building has been used as a tourist attraction.

+Within the 42 rooms, the main floor consists of a library, a reception room, a parlor, music room, dining room and Martin's office.
+The main floor was restored in 1996 at the cost of about $1.6 million.
+It was restored to resemble a Victorian era home.